jeppes/oops/README.md

 print(identity(1)) // prints: 1
 ```

-`identity` is a perfectly fine function, but let's just re-write it slightly to delay its execution.
+Let's re-write `identity` slightly to delay its execution.
 We'll return a function instead of a value:

 ```javascript
 const deferredIdentity = a => () => a